oshied/directord/docs/drivers.md

-    Generate a certificate and private key pair for the Directord server and sign it with the configured CA. The Subject CN of the certificate should match the hostname of the server, or the value of the `--server-address` configuration used by the clients to connect to the server.
+    Generate a certificate and private key pair for the Directord server and sign it with the configured CA. The Subject CN of the certificate should match the hostname of the server, or the value of the `--zmq-server-address` configuration used by the clients to connect to the server.

     Specify the path to the server certificate and key with the